tadaa Case Study

 Such growth would not have been possible without the scalability provided by AWS."

 Chief Technical Officer

 Menschmaschine’s developers wanted to create a feature-rich mobile experience without spending resources on laborious system administration duties.
 "On-premises infrastructure was never really an option for us," explains Friedemann Wachsmuth, CTO at menschmaschine Publishing.
 The company knew it wanted a cloud provider with an established track record, flexible pricing, comprehensive managed services, international coverage, and the ability to scale up and down easily.

 Why Amazon Web Services

 “For our needs, Amazon Web Services (AWS) was the best match across the board,” Wachsmuth says.
 The decision to adopt AWS immediately reduced menschmaschine’s time-to-market for tadaa.
 "Instead of purchasing hardware, setting it up, and scaling it, we were able to set up testing, integration, and production environments in AWS within hours," Wachsmuth says.
-“We started with a set of 12 instances, 4 for each environment.
-We realized few days later that we only needed 8—and we were so glad we didn’t buy any metal!
-It takes some CPU power to resize a couple of million HD photos to a dozen of new sizes each.
+“We started with a set of 12 instances, four for each environment.
+We realized few days later that we only needed eight—and we were so glad we didn’t buy any metal.
+It takes some CPU power to resize a couple of million HD photos to a dozen new sizes each.
 No traditional hosting environment would have allowed us to accomplish this within a few days without any service interruption.”

 The menschmaschine developers took a simple, iterative approach to configuring tadaa's cloud environment.
 "The AWS Cloud freed up a lot of resources," Wachsmuth says.
 "For example, when we moved from our self-administered database to Amazon DynamoDB, we eliminated the burdens of scaling in favor of predictable response times and infinite table sizes.
 That was a very easy business decision to make."